 Tuleva is as safe as a bank fund.

-It goes without saying that Tuleva’s clients enjoy all the same rights and guarantees as clients of bank pension funds.
-We are supervised by the Financial Supervision Authority, and the assets of our members are always held separately from the fund manager’s funds in a custodian bank, Swedbank.
-Furthermore, the national guarantee fund protects investors in all second pillar pension funds against the worst outcomes.
+Tuleva’s customers have, of course, all the same rights and guarantees as the customers of banks’ pension funds.
+We are supervised by the Financial Supervision and Resolution Authority, and investors’ assets are always held separately from the management company’s funds by the depositary, which is Swedbank.
+Additionally, the state Guarantee Fund protects investors in all second pillar pension funds against the worst.
+Find out more at pensionikeskus.ee.

 Tuleva World Stocks Pension Fund